Andrew Benintendi Player Props: White Sox vs. Dodgers

-On Wednesday, Andrew Benintendi (.395 on-base percentage in past 10 games, 59 points above season-long percentage) and the Chicago White Sox face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.400 on-base percentage in past 10 games, 63 points above season-long percentage), take on starter Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.

 Andrew Benintendi Game Info & Props vs. the Dodgers